mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

 **2.**  **Working with useful design thinking tools for testing in phase 6**

-In **"Phase 6 - Test"** (final phase), the Feedbackgrid technique on the selected Mural template **"Feedback grid"**: **<https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448> on the homepage of Mural <https://www.mural.co/>** is useful for documenting the respective feedback on the prototypes by a interview of the user and subsequently making possible adjustments of the prototypes.
+In **"Phase 6 - Test"** (final phase), the Feedback grid technique on the selected Mural template **"Feedback grid"** on the homepage of Mural is useful for documenting the respective feedback on the prototypes by a interview of the user and subsequently making possible adjustments of the prototypes.

 For documenting the feedback, students take turns in their roles as a "developer" and "user".